Typing Math in Microsoft Word

 Exploring the equation toolbar

-Note: Alternative keystroke commands are described later in this document for sighted or visually impaired users who find it easier to type commands than to choose math symbols from the equation toolbar.
+Note: Alternative Math AutoCorrect codes are described later in this document for users who find it easier to type keystrokes than to choose math symbols from the equation toolbar.

 After selecting Insert and Equation or the shortcut ALT + EQUALS, the equation toolbar appears at the top of the screen.
 You can use selections from this toolbar along with characters from your keyboard to type math content.

-Use the Symbols scrollbar, shown in red above, to scroll through symbols in that category.
-Also explore the dropdown menus in the Structures group, indicated in green above, to view selections for fractions, scripts, radicals, etc.
+Use the Symbols scrollbar, outlined in red above, to scroll through symbols in that category.
+Also explore the dropdown menus in the Structures group, outlined in green above, to view selections for fractions, scripts, radicals, etc.

-Use the Symbols dropdown, shown in blue above, to view the full palette of symbols for the current category and to select and view other symbol categories.
+Use the Symbols dropdown, outlined in blue above, to view the full gallery of symbols for the current category and to select and view other symbol categories.
 The names of the eight symbol categories are shown in the screenshot below.

 Three examples are given below to illustrate how the equation toolbar can be used to create math content.